overgodofchaos/keepassxc-cli-integration/README.md

 ---
 - kpx
+  - base_settings:
+    - \--debug (Debug mode)
+    - \--env {{env}} (Env in format KEY=value.
+Can multiple entries.
+Supports KPX queries.)
+  - commands:
     - get
       - login
         - {{url}} (Get login for the specified URL from open databases.)
       - password
         - {{url}} (Get password for the specified URL from open databases.)
       - \--name (Specify the name of the entry in the database.
 Required if the URL has multiple entries.)
       - \--bat (Escape output to use BAT.)
     - associate
       - add (Default.
 Create an association with the CURRENT ACTIVE database.)
       - delete
         - {{select}} (Default: "current".
 Delete the selected association.
 You can specify the association name as either "all" or "current".)
       - show (Show all saved associations.)
     - run
       - {{command}} (Run another program with query from KeePassXC)